seasalt-ai/newweb/LANGUAGE_ROUTING_IMPROVEMENTS.md

 - `src/components/LanguageRouter.tsx` - Updated to use constants
 - `src/components/LanguageSwitcher.tsx` - Updated to use constants
 - `src/seachat/components/LanguageSwitcher.tsx` - Updated to use constants
+- `src/components/Header.tsx` - Updated to use constants
+- `src/seachat/components/Header.tsx` - Updated to use constants

+## Language Inheritance Fix

+Fixed an issue where the SeaChat link in the header navigation was not preserving the current language context.
+Previously, clicking on SeaChat from `/de` would navigate to `/en/seachat` instead of `/de/seachat`.

+### Changes Made:
+1. **Updated Header component** (`src/components/Header.tsx`):
+   - Added `useLanguageAwareLinks` hook import
+   - Modified SeaChat product link to use `createLink(product.href)` instead of `product.href`
+   - Applied fix to both desktop and mobile navigation

+2. **Used existing hook**: The `useLanguageAwareLinks` hook already had logic to handle SeaChat routes specifically, it just needed to be applied to the Header component.

+### Result:
+- ✅ Language context is now preserved when navigating to SeaChat
+- ✅ Users on `/de` will navigate to `/de/seachat` (not `/en/seachat`)
+- ✅ Works for all 18 supported languages
+- ✅ Applied to both desktop and mobile navigation

 ## Build Status
 ✅ All TypeScript errors resolved
 ✅ Build successful
 ✅ All existing functionality preserved
+✅ Language inheritance issue fixed
 ✅ Ready for deployment